 – Sufficient funds to cater for his/her expenses without having to need help from the government by way of claiming benefits in the UK;

-– They have a comprehensive health insurance for all members of their family living in the UK including them;
+– They have comprehensive health insurance for all members of their family living in the UK including them;

 – They have financial securities and/or a pension sufficient to cover themselves whilst in the UK;

-– Is working for a charity which takes care of their living expenses in the UK.
+– Is working for a charity that takes care of their living expenses in the UK.
 Importantly the charity support must be sufficient enough to meet the living cost of both the individual and his family members living in the UK.

-Exercising treaty rights also includes a student, as long as they are studying at an appropriately regulated institution.
+Exercising treaty rights also include a student, as long as they are studying at an appropriately regulated institution.
 Importantly documentary evidence including bank statements, comprehensive sickness insurance, would still have to be provided to show that the student has enough funds to support themselves in the UK without needing financial support from the government.
 It is also important that the institution of learning in which the EEA national (student) is enrolled in, must be recognized as a provider of that course or training.